Pollinator-Commons/project_template/README.md

 This repository serves as a template for managing your project and collaborating with others in the SpaSES Lab.
 It provides:

 - A consistent file structure for storing code, data, and metadata.
-- Templates for downloading and uploading project data from/to the SpaSES Google Drive.
+- Templates for downloading and uploading project data to and from the SpaSES Google Drive.
+- Tutorials for using styling and linting packages.
+- Dataspice package tutorial for creating machine‑readable metadata and human‑friendly documentation.
 - Guidelines for documenting your code, managing version control, and maintaining a well-organized project.

 To use this repository:
-- Click on the `Use this template` button, located in the upper right corner
-- Then click `Create new repository`
+- Click on the `Use this template` button, located in the upper right corner, then click `Create new repository`.
+- You'll be directed to a new page, fill out the neccessary criteria, relevant to your project, then click `Create repository`.
+- Toward the right side of the screen, click on the `Code` button, then copy your repository's URL to your clipboard.
+- Open RStudio on your local environment, in the `Project` dropdown menu, upper right corner, click `New Project` > `Version Control` > `Git`.
+- Paste your repository's URL, provide a name and location for your directory, then click `Create Project`.

-Once you’ve created your own repository with this template, follow the instructions in each section to properly set up and maintain your project.
+Once you’ve created your own repository with this template and cloned it to your local environment, follow the instructions in each section to properly set up and maintain your project.

 ---

-## Filling Out the Metadata Template
+## Creating Project Metadata

-The metadata template is essential for documenting key project information.
-It helps to standardize metadata for easier sharing, querying, and organizing your project files.
-To fill out the metadata template:

-1. Open the metadata template file (`project_metadata.R`) found in the `scripts/utilities/` directory.
-2. Review the fields provided and fill in the necessary details such as:
-4. Add any other project-specific metadata as needed.
-5. Save your completed metadata file in the `metadata_info/final/` directory of your project.
+Well‑crafted metadata is in most cases a neccessity, as it transforms raw files into FAIR (Findable, Accessible, Interoperable, Reusable) assets—maximizing your data’s visibility, utility, and longevity, often described as "data about data".

+Some find that manually creating comprehensive metadata can be time‑consuming and error‑prone, as it requires meticulously documenting every aspect of your data by hand.
+To streamline that effort, the `dataspice` package provides a simple, scriptable workflow to auto‑generate metadata templates, guide you through populating them, and create machine‑readable metadata (standardized `JSON-LD` file) and human‑friendly documentation (a `README`-style webpage).
+Located in the `scripts/utilities/project_metadata/` directory, you'll find a script, called `dataspice_tutorial_script.R`, that acts as a tutorial on how to use the `dataspice` package, using fake example data, providing guidence on applying this package to your workflow.

-The metadata template uses the `dataspice` package.
-A tutorial on how to use the package can be found here: https://annakrystalli.me/dataspice-tutorial/
+Another `dataspice` tutorial, provided by the package author, can be found here: https://annakrystalli.me/dataspice-tutorial/

 #### Ensure that the metadata is kept up to date as the project progresses.

+## The `docs/` Directory

+This directory serves a similar role to metadata, but it's specifically intended to store documentation that helps humans understand your data, rather than information used by machines.
+This includes, but is not limited to:

+- The `dataspice` `README`-style `HTML`containing tables of variables, interactive maps, data previews, etc.
+- R Markdown files or similar tools for documenting analyses that require detailed explanations and results
+- Other documentation materials
+- Help Files
+- And More

 ---

-## Downloading and Uploading Data to/from SpaSES Google Drive
+## Downloading and Uploading Data to and from the SpaSES Google Drive

 This repository includes templates for downloading and uploading data from/to the SpaSES Google Drive.
 For both downloading and uploading, ensure you have the necessary permissions to access the Google Drive folder.
 Here’s how to use the provided templates:

 ### 1. Downloading Data from SpaSES Google Drive

 To download project data from the SpaSES Google Drive to your local R environment, you can use the provided script `download_data.R` found in the `scripts/utilities/` directory.
-Follow these steps:

-- Open the `download_data.R` script.
-- Replace the `folder_id` variable with your appropriate project folder ID located in the SpaSES Lab Google Drive (further details can be found in the `download_data.R` script).
-- Run the script to authenticate and download the files into your local project directory.
+Run the script, following the provided steps and customizing as needed, to authenticate and download the files into your local project directory.

 ### 2. Uploading Data to SpaSES Google Drive

 To upload data from your local R environment to the SpaSES Google Drive, use the provided script `upload_data.R` found in the `scripts/utilities/` directory.
-Here’s how:

-1. Open the `upload_data.R` script.
-2. Replace the `folder_id` variable with your appropriate project folder ID located in the SpaSES Lab Google Drive (further details can be found in the `upload_data.R` script).
-3. Specify the local files to upload by adjusting the file paths in the script.
-4. Run the script to authenticate and upload the files to the designated project folder.
+Run the script, following the provided steps and customizing as needed, to authenticate and upload the files to the designated project folder.

 ---